ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_intro.md

 <h2 id="tools-testing">Testing</h2>

 Testing is a critical step in the development process.
-The Arm Mbed ecosystem offers several tools to help you test your code.

 Traditional software testing is defined into three main levels: unit testing, integration testing and system testing.
 These levels are often pictured as a pyramid to indicate the amount of testing for each level.

 ```
 ^ Testing level